arbox/org-sync/README.md

 ## Tutorial

+After you have installed `org-sync` you need to import a working project.

-Next, open a new org-mode buffer and run `M-x org-sync-import`.
+First open a new org-mode buffer and run `M-x org-sync-import`.
 It prompts you for an URL.
 You can try my Github test repo: `github.com/arbox/org-sync-test`.
 Org-sync should import the issues from the repo.

 *Note*: This is just a test repo, do not use it to report actual bugs.

 Now, let's try to add a new issue.
 First you have to set a